jenheilemann/advent-of-code/README.md

 - Once inputs are downloaded, they are cached locally (`build_todays_folder!`)
 - The User-Agent is set to 'Jen Heilemann' since I maintain this repo :)

+### Completeness

+It's not complete.
+Half of it doesn't work, and most won't run on with the run.rb script.
+Wheeeeeeeeeeee